Superstar64/aith/README.md

+This is the version of aith before the haskell rewrite.
+Apart from the documontation list here, there's an undocumented partially implementation of user defined typeclasses.

+# Old Readme

 Aith is a toy language that compiles to javascript.
 Aith uses basic hindly milner with qualified types for type inference.
 This means that entire functions can be inferred without type annotations.

 Aith has referential transparency up to non termination, if your programs halts, it's referentially transparent.